NVS Faculty and Staff

 Sam Longenecker

-LOWER & MIDDLE SCHOOL TEACHER / MUSIC TEACHER
+LOWER & MIDDLE SCHOOL TEACHER / MUSIC TEACHER / RESTORATIVE JUSTICE DIRECTOR

 Sam’s experience teaching started in the same place his education began, at his mother’s preschool in Maryland.
 His grade-school education at The Key School in Annapolis fostered his love of music, humanities, outdoor education, and community-oriented learning.
-He attended Bard College where he received his Bachelor of Arts in Social Studies with a focus in inequality.
-During his college summers he worked with youths at Wee Lad and Lassie summer camp, attended classes at NYU’s Clive Davis School of Recorded Music, and volunteered at Annapolis Lighthouse homeless shelter.
+He attended Bard College, where he received his Bachelor of Arts in Social Studies with a focus on inequality.
+During his college summers, he worked with youths at Wee Lad and Lassie summer camp, attended classes at NYU’s Clive Davis School of Recorded Music, and volunteered at Annapolis Lighthouse homeless shelter.
 After undergrad, Sam honed his teaching skills as a music educator at Bach to Rock in Nanuet, New York, working with all ages and students with varying levels of ability.
 In 2019, he left his music teaching position to obtain his teaching license and Master of Arts in Teaching at Lewis and Clark Graduate School of Education and Counseling.
-Sam secured his degree and teaching license in 2020 amidst the pandemic, and moved to the coast where he taught Social Studies, English, Health and PE to Waldport Middle School 7th and 8th graders.
+Sam secured his degree and teaching license in 2020 amidst the pandemic, and moved to the coast, where he taught Social Studies, English, Health, and PE to Waldport Middle School 7th and 8th graders.
 Sam feels right at home in the NVS community.
 He is a new father as of August 2023, and he cannot wait for his daughter to attend NVS!

 • Sammi Struck Bio Photo